socalrug/hackathon-2019-05/README.md

 ## Goals of the Hackathon

 * The hackathon is primarily an *educational* event, not a competition.
-However, the hackathon is framed in the context of a light competition to provide overall structure, including team-based collaboration, presentation of final work, judging, and prizes.
+However, the hackathon is framed in the context of a light competition to provide overall structure, including team-based collaboration, the presentation of final work, judging, and prizes.
 * *Novice Users*: provide an opportunity to work with a real-world data sets from start (acquire the data) to finish (produce a final “report” on the findings from their work).
 * *Experienced Users*: provide an opportunity to practice data analysis skills in a structured environment, interact with others, and assist new users.